 The course examinations are up to standard.
-The Bachelor theses match the intended learning outcomes and are appropriate life sciences projects.
-The panel found none of the theses unsatisfactory.
+The Bachelor theses match the intended learning outcomes and are appropriate projects.
+No theses were found by the panel to be unsatisfactory.
 The panel supports the grades given by examiners of the programme.